shnarazk/splr/README.md

 ## Solver description

-Splr-0.11.0 adopts the following features by default:
+Splr-0.12.0 adopts the following features by default:

-- Learning-rate based var rewarding and clause rewarding[3]
+- Learning-rate based (LRB) var rewarding and clause rewarding[3]
 - Reason-side var rewarding[3]
-- chronological backtrack and non-chronological backtrack[4]
+- ~~chronological backtrack[4]~~ disabled in 0.12 due to incorrect UNSAT certificates.
 - clause vivification[5]
+- dynamic restart based on average LBDs of learnt clauses[1]
 - dynamic restart blocking based on the number of remaining vars[2]
-- dynamic restart based on average LBDs of learnt clauses[1]
 - clause elimination and subsumption as pre-processor and in-processor
 - stabilization based on Luby series, or _Luby Stabilization_
 - re-phase the best phases